Reviews

 “From Debussy's ‘Prelude, L’Apres-Midi d’un Faun, the conductor stood out with a slow but precise, economical gesture, allowing the various strands of the orchestra to unfold quietly...
 Grammenos was impeccable here, as he was later, in the orchestral main course, Stravinsky's 1919 Firebird Suite.
 Again in this latter work, Grammenos brings out absolutely incredible colours, from the first bars of the score through to the Berceuse.
 The interpretation, of great flexibility, could perhaps seem a little too romantic to some ears, but it demonstrates how much the work has a strong foothold in the 19th Century.
 This boy is destined for great things in all probability.
 We hope to see him again soon on the same stage.”

 “The young guest conductor of Greek origin, Dionysis Grammenos, took charge of the OSQ with great mastery.
-His sobriety, precision and efficiency provided a beautiful shape to the orchestra.
-He really committed to the music!”
+His sobriety, precision and efficiency provided a beautiful shape to the orchestra."

 “This is one of the best Bohèmes I have heard in recent years...
 Anyone who has heard Beecham or Karajan’s recordings of Bohème will know that, like all great opera, the starting point is an exceptional conductor.
 Here we get one with Dionysis Grammenos, whose command of Puccini’s idiom is impressive.”